-An installation may elect to have ROPES, the ROPES Alternate Facility, and RSTU start and stop automatically, concurrent with CICS startup and termination.
+An installation may elect to have ROPES, the Alternate Facility, the Stand-By Facility and RSTU start and stop automatically, concurrent with CICS startup and termination.
 This automatic initiation and termination can improve system availability and relieve the ROPES Master Operator of these tasks.
 This section describes these facilities (which may be selected independently) and the steps required to implement them.